-Enter the Trunk or Treat event—one of many “silver linings” of the pandemic that creative organizers like Mackenzie Cesnick have used to bring communities together.
+Enter the Trunk or Treat event—one of many “silver linings” of the pandemic that creative organizers like Mackenzie Cesnick used to bring communities together.

 “For my Girl Scout Award project, I have decided to design, and create senior banners for my orchestra and choir program,” she said.
 “Every year every person who participates in sports and band during their senior year gets a banner and it gets hung up in the school.
 The orchestra and choir are the only ones left in the music program that do not receive banners.”

-For the event, ‘Trunkers’ can purchase a parking spot for $10 or a double spot for $15.
-There will also be a contest for the best decorated trunk.
-The ‘Trunkers’ will be the only people handing out treats/candy (bring enough for 250 kids).
-The ‘Treaters’ will be the children/families walking by the ‘trunks’.
-Organizers are also asking that those participating bring a non- perishable good for the Community Resource Services (CRS) in Avon Lake.
-There is a small $1 fee to attend the event mainly to cover insurance fees and a few other surprises.
-Any other monetary donations are greatly appreciated.
+For the event, ‘Trunkers’ purchased a parking spot for $10 or a double spot for $15.
+There was also a contest for the best decorated trunk.
+The ‘Trunkers’ were the only people handing out treats/candy (enough for 250 kids).
+The ‘Treaters’ were the children/families walking by the ‘trunks’.
+Organizers also asked that those participating bring a non- perishable good for the Community Resource Services (CRS) in Avon Lake.
+There was a small $1 fee to attend the event mainly to cover insurance fees and a few other surprises.
+Any other monetary donations were greatly appreciated.

 “So with the unknown of how many households are participating on Halloween night this year due to the COVID pandemic, I thought it would be nice to offer a family-friendly event where it is a one-stop shop.
 No worries about how far the houses participating are for kids.
 Yes, we will require masks and social distancing.”

 The Avon Lake Girl Scout Service Unit hopes to continue the Trunk-or-Treat event next year with proceeds benefiting scholarships for local Girl Scouts.